-Number of ordinary Approximately

-Shares beneficially percentage of

-Name Nature of interest held shareholdings

-Mr. Lee Chun Wai Beneficial owner 13,879,000 21.69%
+Name Nature of interest Number of ordinary Shares beneficially held Approximately percentage of shareholdings Mr. Lee Chun Wai Beneficial owner 13,879,000 15.49%

-During the year ended 31 December 2022, there were no debt securities issued by the Group at any time.
+During the year ended 31 December 2023, there were no debt securities issued by the Group at any time.

-Save as disclosed above, as at 31 December 2022, the Directors are not aware of any other person, other than the Directors and the chief executive of the Company who had, or was deemed to have, interest or short position in the Shares or underlying Shares which would fall to be disclosed to the Company under the provisions of Divisions 2 and 3 of Part XV of the SFO; or who is directly or indirectly, to be interested in 5% or more of the nominal value of any class of share capital carrying rights to vote in all circumstances at general meetings of any other member of the Group or options in respect of such share capital.
+Save as disclosed above, as at 31 December 2023, the Directors are not aware of any other person, other than the Directors and the chief executive of the Company who had, or was deemed to have, interest or short position in the Shares or underlying Shares which would fall to be disclosed to the Company under the provisions of Divisions 2 and 3 of Part XV of the SFO; or who is directly or indirectly, to be interested in 5% or more of the nominal value of any class of share capital carrying rights to vote in all circumstances at general meetings of any other member of the Group or options in respect of such share capital.